Build your own image gallery CMS

 }

 Once a user submits their profile on the /profile/create page, before creating a record in the profiles table, generate a Base64 buffer of their blurred images.
-To create blured images from the originals, use Xata image transformations.
+To create blurred images from the originals, use Xata image transformations.
 With Xata image transformations, you’re able to request an on-demand public URL which resizes the image to given height and width, and blur the image.
 In this particular example, you can resize the image to 100 x 100 dimensions and blur it up to 75% from the original.

 ---